MeydaWikaromah/Tugas_Sistem_Operasi/Tugas2_Bab1_ModernOperatingSystem.md

 line was based on XP and its successors, while the server line included Windows Server 2003 and Windows 2008.
 A third line, for the embedded world, appeared a little later.
-All of these versions of Windows forked off their variations in the form of service packs.
+All of these versions of Windows forked off their variations in the form of **service packs**.
 It was enough to drive some administrators (and writers of operating systems textbooks) balmy.

 Then in January 2007, Microsoft finally released the successor to Windows XP, called Vista.
 It came with a new graphical interface, improved security, and many new or upgraded user programs.
 Microsoft hoped it would replace Windows XP completely, but it never did.
-Instead, it received much criticism and a bad press, mostly due to the high system requirements, restrictive licensing terms, and support for Digital Rights Management, techniques that made it harder for users to copy protected material.
+Instead, it received much criticism and a bad press, mostly due to the high system requirements, restrictive licensing terms, and support for **Digital Rights Management**, techniques that made it harder for users to copy protected material.

 With the arrival of Windows 7, a new and much less resource hungry version